emulsify-ds/emulsify-website/posts/new-foundation.md

 This is not just a dependency swap. **Vite gives Emulsify a modern build foundation** for compiling project JavaScript, Sass/CSS, Twig templates, component metadata, and static component assets.
 It also gives existing projects a clearer path to use EC4.x as a modern compiler layer without needing to rethink the entire project structure at once.

-That last point matters.
+This matters.
 A major release should move the project forward, but it should not make existing teams feel like they need to start over.

 EC4.x continues to support the component structures Emulsify projects already use, including `src/components`, root-level `./components`, and configured `variant.structureImplementations`.
 So if your project already has an established component structure, the upgrade path is designed to respect that.